Information and assurance on the key security and data protection controls for orgvue.

 AWS Security Groups are used to tunnel egress from server instances to the AWS ALB (Application Load Balancer).
 The same tunneling strategy is in effect from the ALB upwards to a public security group granting access to Port 443 only.
 Several ALB TLS policies are in place carefully mapping the most secure ciphers available.

-orgvue client data is not transferred by orgvue over WiFi networks nor email, remaining within the secure tenant environment at all times.
+orgvue customer data is not transferred by orgvue over WiFi networks nor email, remaining within the secure tenant environment at all times.

 orgvue supports the implementation of IP Whitelisting to restrict the range of source IP addresses from which users may connect to the application.